 There is a major difference between feeling better and truly healing from celiac disease.
 While removing gluten may put you on a path to feeling better, your gut has been massacred by gluten for many years.
 It took me years to finally start feeling better even though I was gluten-free.
 It wasn’t until I cleaned up my diet and started eating naturally gluten-free foods and paying attention to my gut health did I feel better.

 Think of it this way.
-If you’re stabbed, you can remove the offending irritant (the knife) but your work is far from over.
-You still need to care for and nurse the wound, restoring it as best you can back to its original state.
+If you’re stabbed in the gut with a knife, you can remove the offending irritant (the knife) but is is far from achieved.
+You still need to care for and nurse the wound, restoring your gut as best you can back to its original state.
 This is the same with celiac disease.
-You remove the irritant (gluten) AND you need to care for and nurse the wound inside of you if you want to restore your small intestine back to its original state.
+Once you remove the irritant (gluten), you still need to care for and nurse the wound left behind.

 To heal from celiac disease, I ate a lot of vegetables and fruits.
 I began green juicing daily, allowing my digestive system to rest while I soaked in all the nutrients.
 I also enjoyed homemade bone broths – which helped to strengthen the lining of my small intestine.
-I began taking a few vitamins and supplements (Vitamin D, Vitamin B, Fish Oil, and a supplement my friend Andrea sells calls Protandim, which helps me reduce the oxidative stress in my body.
+I began taking a few vitamins and supplements (Vitamin D, Vitamin B, Fish Oil, and Protandim, which helps me reduce the oxidative stress in my body.
 I do not endorse nor sell Protandim – I only take it and my gut feels better when I do).

-Only with these supplements and my new anti-inflammatory diet was I able to begin healing from celiac disease.
+Only with these supplements and my new anti-inflammatory diet was I able to begin to heal by body from celiac disease.

 Avoid packaged foods.
 Follow a whole foods diet.